 Go to Gmail> More> Export and select all or desired contacts to be exported.
 Then choose the “vCard format” (that is a file with .vcf extension) and click on “Import” button.
 The Gmail contacts will be downloaded to your computer.
 Copy this file to your phone, open Contacts> Import/Export> Import from SD card and select the VCard file downloaded from Gmail.
 Done!

 Merging Duplicate Contacts on HTC Phones:

 In case you have an HTC device, you can manage your phone contacts pretty easily on the device itself.
 Just open Contacts and tap on the 3 Dot menu button on the top-right corner of the screen.
 From the list of options, select “Manage Contacts”.
 On the next screen, you’ll have options like deleting and merging duplicate contacts.

 The Google Play Store has millions of Apps for all purposes.
 It is natural that it has some goods app that can help you with removing and managing the duplicate contacts on your phone.
 Here are three free apps that might be useful for you.

 I hope this simple tutorial would have helped you in removing the duplicate contacts from your Android phone.
 The guide was based on the options available on Samsung Galaxy S3 and Note 2 and they might differ from phone to phone.
-I do believe, however, that all the options mentioned above can be found on all non-Samsung Android phones, may be in different words.
-For more nice tutorial on Android, keep visiting Droidviews.com and let us know if you liked it.
+I do believe, however, that all the options mentioned above can be found on all non-Samsung Android phones, maybe in different words.
+For more tutorials on Android, keep visiting Droidviews.com and let us know if you liked it.